Target-aware Image Editing via Cycle-consistent Constraints: Method

 We first randomly sample a noise $\epsilon_{src}$ from the standard normal distribution and parameterize it as a learnable vector.
 Then, we follow the forward process of FM to add $\epsilon_{src}$ to the source image $x_0^{src}$:

 where $x_t^{src}$ is the intermediate state obtained by linearly interpolating the source image and noise.
 The interpolation ratio is controlled by $t$.
 We take $x_t^{src}$ as the starting point of the following restoration process, \ie, $x_t^{tar} = x_t^{src}$.
-By inputting $x_t^{tar}$ into the pretrained text-to-image FM model (\ie, the velocity prediction network $v_\theta$) under the guidance of target prompt $c_{tar}$, we can get the predicted velocity $v_\theta(x_t^{tar},t,c_{tar})$.
-Then we take the Euler solver to denoise it into the target image $x_0^{tar}$:
+By inputting $x_t^{tar}$ into the pretrained text-to-image FM model (\ie, the velocity prediction network $v_\theta$) under the guidance of target prompt $c_{tar}$, we can get the predicted velocity $v_\theta(x_t^{tar},t,c_{tar})$, which can transport $x_t^{tar}$ to $x_0^{tar}$:

-where $\Delta$ is the Euler step size.
-After the above process, we can already get a naive target editing image $x_0^{tar}$ (\eg, SDEdit~\cite{meng2021sdedit} directly takes it as the final editing result).
+where $\Delta$ is the step size.
+After the above process, we can get a naive target editing image $x_0^{tar}$ (\eg, SDEdit~\cite{meng2021sdedit} directly takes it as the final editing result).
 However, it turns out $x_0^{tar}$ suffers from the low \textit{source consistency} because the random corruption indiscriminately destroyed the information of the source image.

-\subsubsection{Target to Source}
+\subsubsection{Target to Source.}

 To further improve $x_0^{tar}$, we try to recover the source image from $x_0^{tar}$.
-Considering its symmetry nature, a better recovery result indicates that $x_0^{tar}$ is of higher \textit{source consistency}.
+Considering its symmetrical nature, a better recovery result indicates that $x_0^{tar}$ is of higher \textit{source consistency}.
 Specifically, we parameterize another noise $\epsilon_{tar}$ (initialized from standard Gaussian noise) and add it to $x_0^{tar}$:

 where $z_t^{tar}$ is the noised version (the intermediate state of the reverse editing process) of the generated target image $x_0^{tar}$.
 We take $z_t^{tar}$ as the starting point of the following restoration process, \ie, $z_t^{src} = z_t^{tar}$ and denoise it under the guidance of source prompt $c_{src}$: